Lena Wilderäng, a Swedish firefighter and volunteer

 - What was the first batch of equipment you brought to Ukraine and where did it go?

-So initially, when I asked around at my office, I was told “no” to my appeal to donate a firetruck or gear because the procedure is that own stocks must be refilled before anything is given away.
+So initially, when I asked around at my office, I was told “no” to my appeal to donate a firetruck or gear because the procedure is that everything was accounted for, reused for training, and recycled when too old or not needed.
+They did not understand how dire the need was.

-But then my friend called again and asked me if I could get them ambulance vehicles.
-I also thought it wouldn’t work but it did.
-I actually bought an ambulance that had been put up for sale, along with radios and other equipment.
+Then my friend called again and asked me if I could get them ambulance vehicles, they were badly needed.
+At first, I thought it was impossible to buy a used ambulance as a private person.
+But I tried and it worked.
+I bought an ambulance that had been put up for sale, along with radios and other equipment.
 I got it for quite a good price, having raised the money with the help of my family and friends.
 That first ambulance went to Eastern Ukraine and I realized that this is the way I can help Ukraine.

-I also tried other things, helping in the volunteer center in Gothenburg, taking care of the displaced Ukrainians, we, of course, had people from Ukraine living in our place, which a lot of Swedes did.
+I also tried other things, helping in the volunteer center in Gothenburg, taking care of the displaced Ukrainians.
+We, of course, had people from Ukraine living in our place, which a lot Swedes did.

-But the major thing for me was understanding that I can buy ambulances, and eventually fire trucks, to send them there to save lives.
+But the major thing for me was understanding that I can buy ambulances, and eventually fire trucks and other vehicles, to send them to Ukraine to save lives.

 - Do you have a team you work with?